bendery13/Rock_Paper_Scissors_Game/README.md

 # Rock Paper Scissors Game
 ### Preview
 &emsp; This application is a Rock Paper Scissors game written in C++.
 I created this project as a fun addition to my coding portfolio.
 Everyone remembers playing Rock Paper Scissors as a fun game growing up.
 This program brings this childhood game to your computer so you can play it alone against a computer or with friends!
-Attached to this repository is a .exe file that allows you to play the game upon opening along with its source code.
+Attached to this repository is the source code for this game.
+You can download it and run it with any C++ compiler and you will be able to play the game in your terminal.

 ### Key Features
 * Multiple game modes for playing alone or with friends